crolang-p2p/crolang-p2p-broker/README.md

 programming languages, seamless P2P connections can be established between clients regardless of their underlying language.
 This cross-language compatibility fosters a versatile and interconnected ecosystem.
 - __Arbitrary Packet Size Transmission__: WebRTC imposes a maximum limit on the size of data packets exchanged.
-Crolang Bridge overcomes this limitation by introducing additional mechanisms to handle larger data payloads.
+CrolangP2P overcomes this limitation by introducing additional mechanisms to handle larger data payloads.
 This allows developers to transmit packets of any size, providing greater flexibility and enabling the transfer of substantial data volumes.